videxrealone/Android_TicTacToe/README.md

 </RelativeLayout>
 ```

+## activity_add_players.xml

-This layout file represents the main activity of the application.
+This layout file represents the activity for adding players' names.
-It uses a `RelativeLayout` as the root view, allowing for flexible positioning of child views.
+It uses a `LinearLayout` as the root view with a vertical orientation, centering its child views.
 The background of the layout is set using the `android:background` attribute, referencing the background drawable resource.
-The main content of the layout is divided into two sections using a `LinearLayout` with a horizontal orientation.
+The layout includes two sections for entering player names.
-The first section represents "Player One" and includes a `TextView` to display the player's name and an `ImageView` to show the player's symbol (an "X" image).
+Each section consists of an `ImageView` to display the player's symbol (an "X" or "O" image) and an `EditText` for entering the player's name.
-The second section represents "Player Two" and is similar to the first section but with a different background color and an "O" image for the player's symbol.
-The bottom section contains a container `LinearLayout` that holds a grid of 9 `ImageView` elements arranged in a 3x3 format.
-These image views have a transparent background and can be used to display game-related images or icons.

-## activity_add_players.xml
+The layout also includes a button (`AppCompatButton`) labeled "Start Game" to initiate the game after entering player names.

+* Source Code:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>